Livia-1212/lawglance/Readme.md

 > 🛡️ **Mission:** “Justice should be accessible to everyone.
 LawGlance ensures that no one is left behind when it comes to legal knowledge.”

+This project is developed with support from mentors and experts at [Data Science Academy](https://datascience.one/) and [Curvelogics](https://www.curvelogics.com/). 💼

 ---

 ## 🌏 What’s New: Chinese Law Support 🇨🇳